metabase/metabase/docs/users-guide/13-sql-parameters.md

 Then, in the side panel, select the "Field Filter" variable type, and choose which field to map your variable to (in this case, `State`).

-Note the lack of the column and operator (eg. `=`).
-The reason you need to structure field filters this way is to handle cases where Metabase generates the code for you.
-For example, for handling situations where someone selects multiple values in the filter widget, or a range of dates.
-It is not possible to control the generated SQL, so if you need greater control, then you will need to use simpler variable types.
+Note the lack of the column and operator (like `=`).
+The reason you need to structure Field Filters this way is to handle cases where Metabase generates the code for you.
+For example, for handling cases where someone selects multiple values in the filter widget, or a range of dates.
+With Field Filters, you can't control the generated SQL, so if you need greater control, you should use one (or more) Text, Number, or Date variables.

 A MongoDB native query example might look like this: